-- 7.4.3.
-For the stage Biomass Sourcing $(E{Biomass})$, the following rules apply in quantification of emissions based on the supply of eligible biomass feedstock as follows: - a.
-The eligible biomass feedstocks are defined in section 3.6. - Primary sources of forest biomass (e.g., roundwood or stemwood) shall not be used as a source of biomass for this activity. - Residues from forest management and timber production activities (e.g., residues at final felling, residues from thinning, bark, sawdust) as well as in-field and non-field agricultural residues, and landscape management are eligible sources of biomass. - Eligible residual biomass as defined above is considered burden free.
-That is, it does not include upstream emissions associated with its production. - Nonetheless, the CO2 Removal Supplier shall account for the emissions associated with the harvesting, transport, and/or collection of eligible biomass. - b.
-For the stage Biomass Processing $(E{processing})$, the following rules apply in quantification of emissions from the conversion of biomass feedstock for its deployment: - The CO2 Removal Supplier shall account for the emissions associated with processing of eligible biomass to a state that may be used for its final deployment (e.g., chipping and packaging). - c.
-For the stage Biomass Deployment ($E{deployment}$), the following rules apply in the quantification of emissions: - The CO2 Removal Supplier shall account for the emissions associated with deployment of eligible biomass in open waters.
-This shall cover any material assistance in the method of sinking the biomass to the desired depth for durable and safe deployment, as well as the monitoring of reversal and environmental risks as defined in section 4.

-- d.
-For transportation of biomass between project stages $(E{transport})$, the following rules apply to any transport and logistic activities: - The emissions of all transport and hub operation activities as they relate to the shipment of eligible biomass from the sourcing site to the processing facility and then to the final deployment site.
+- 7.4.2.
+For the stage Biomass Sourcing $(E{Biomass})$ the CO2 Removal Supplier shall account for the emissions associated with the harvesting, transport, and/or collection of eligible biomass. - 7.4.3.
+For the stage Biomass Processing $(E{processing})$, the CO2 Removal Supplier shall account for the emissions associated with processing of eligible biomass to a state that may be used for its final deployment (e.g., chipping and packaging). - 7.4.4.
+For the stage Biomass Deployment ($E{deployment}$), the CO2 Removal Supplier shall account for the emissions associated with deployment of eligible biomass in open waters.
+This shall cover any material assistance in the method of sinking the biomass to the desired depth for durable and safe deployment, as well as the monitoring of reversal and environmental risks as defined in section 4. - 7.4.5.
+For transportation of biomass between project stages $(E{transport})$, the CO2 Removal Supplier shall account for the emissions of all transport and hub operation activities as they relate to the shipment of eligible biomass from the sourcing site to the processing facility and then to the final deployment site.
 This stage shall be calculated in accordance with ISO 14083:202350 and using the GLEC Framework v3.51 In addition, material and chemical use, and treatment of any waste arising during transportation should be included.